tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `armorhelmet`: is either a single string or a list of strings representing random armor that the spawned mob will wear
 * `armorlegs`: is either a single string or a list of strings representing random armor that the spawned mob will wear
 * `armorchest`: is either a single string or a list of strings representing random armor that the spawned mob will wear
+* `ai`: this is a json describing how the ai of the mob should be modified when it spawns.
+See below for more information on the AI system

 In addition, `gamestage`, `playerhelditem`, and related tags (which are tied to a player) are also supported.
 In that case the nearest player will be used as the basis for deciding the rule.